MetteHejberg/Lang_assignment4/README.md

   - I wrote the following in the command line to produce the results in ```out```: ```python src/TfidfVectorizer_nlp_classifier.py -r "tfidf_classification_report.txt"```

 ## 4. Discussion of results
 The Tfidf vectorizer and logistic regression classifier performs significantly better on this classification task than the convolutional neural network. the cnn classifier only manages to learning something on the non-threat texts, resulting in an overall accuracy on the entire task of 50% which is chance level.
 The Tfidf vectorizer and logistic regression classifier ends with an overall accuracy of 76% with only a slightly better accuracy on the non-threat texts than the threat texts.
+Perhaps the cnn model would perform better if it had more data.